tamirgz/reverse-engineering-reference-manual/README.md

 ## *<p align='center'> x86 (4/23/2017) </p>*
 * Value stored in RAM is in little-endian but when moved to a register it is in big-endian
-* The 8 32-bit general-purpose registers (GPRs) for x86 architecture: EAX, EBX, ECX, EDX, EDI, ESI, EBP, and ESP.
-GPRs are used for temporary storage and can be directly accessed/changed in user code (e.g. mov eax, 1)
-* The 5 32-bit memory index registers for x86 architecture: ESI, EDI, ESP, EBP, EIP.
-Most of them are also GPRs.
-They usually contain memory addresses.
-But obviously, if a memory index register is used as a GPR instead, it can contain any value
 * The 6 32-bit selector registers for x86 architecture: CS, DS, ES, FS, GS, SS.
 A selector register indicates a specific block of memory from which one can read or write.
 The real memory address is looked up in an internal CPU table
   + Selector registers usually points to OS specific information.
 For example, FS segment register points to the beginning of current Thread Environment Block (TEB), also know as Thread Information Block (TIB), on Windows.
 Offset zero in TEB is the head of a linked list of pointers to exception handler functions on 32-bit system.
 Offset 30h is the PEB structure.
 Offset 2 in the PEB is the BeingDebugged field.
 In x64, PEB is located at offset 60h of the gs segment register
-* The 3 32-bit scratch registers for x86 architecture: EAX, ECX, and EDX.
-Values stored in scratch registers are not preserved across function calls.
-It allows process to spend less time on saving registers that are most likely to be modified
 * Control register: EFLAGS.
 EFLAGS is a 32-bit register.
 It contains values of 32 boolean flags that indicate results from executing the previous instruction.
 EFLAGS is used by JCC instructions to decide whether to jump or not
 * Calling Conventions (x86):
   + CDECL: arguments pushed on stack from right to left.
 Caller cleaned up stack after